Invogue01/employee-management-system/README.md

 ---
   ## About

-  Track, store and update your employees salary, managers, departments and contact details
+  Track, store and update your employees salary, managers, departments and more.

 ---